-* syntax in most cases, because it can lead to unexpected results, especially when using third-party modules over which you have no control.
-After all, you don’t know what’s inside a third-party module, or what will be inside of it in the future.
+* syntax in most cases because it can lead to unexpected results, especially when using third-party modules you have no control over.
+After all, you don’t know what’s inside a third-party module or what will be inside of it in the future.
 By importing everything, you ‘pollute’ your namespace with unnecessary variables, classes, and functions.
 You might even overwrite some existing definitions without noticing.
 My advice: only import specific elements to stay in control of your namespace.

 Sometimes Python module names are not what you like them to be.
 Perhaps you need to type the name a lot, like in a Jupyter Notebook.
-In this case, you can use an alias to make the module name shorter.
+In this case, you can use an alias to shorten the module name.
 For example, if you have a module named

 mymodule.py, you can import it as